Stanford Energy System Innovations (SESI)

 - and the cutting-edge energy supply system known as the Stanford Energy System Innovations (SESI) project.

 SESI represents a transformation of university energy supply from 100 percent fossil-fuel-based combined heat and power plant to grid-sourced electricity and a more efficient electric heat recovery system.
+Although developed independently by Stanford from 2009 to 2011, SESI may be the first large-scale example in the world of employing the technology roadmap for building heating and cooling recommended by the International Energy Agency, which the United Nations Environment Programme also recently discussed in a comprehensive report for district-level implementation.
 This new system, along with Stanford’s solar and geothermal power procurement, is anticipated to reduce campus emissions approximately 68% from current levels and save 15% of campus potable water.
 See remarks from Stanford University President John Hennessy at the new Central Energy Facility unveiling.

 Conceived in the Department of Sustainability and Energy Management (SEM) and being implemented in collaboration with the Department of Project Management (DPM), the university architect’s office, Land Use and Environmental Planning, Zones Management, Buildings and Grounds Maintenance, and many other departments, the SESI program is an all-hands Land, Buildings & Real Estate engagement that will deliver immense benefits for Stanford University in decades to come.